YeshwanthKumarN/K8sPrepGuide/README.md

 A centralized repository for all my Kubernetes learning materials.

 12/04/2025
-1. Started with Kubernetes ingress [https://kubernetes.io/docs/concepts/services-networking/ingress/]
-2. For hands on lab > GKE Networking Overview [https://www.cloudskillsboost.google/paths/14/course_templates/660/documents/405088]
+Started with Kubernetes ingress [https://kubernetes.io/docs/concepts/services-networking/ingress/] For hands on lab > https://www.cloudskillsboost.google/paths/14/course_templates/660/labs/405090.
+A well curated lab helps to learn the relations between ingress, services, GKE NW & HTTP LoadBalancers.
+Keep more attention in understanding the capabilities which helps in designing & taking key decissions on chosing right components.
+Note: Refer back to Kubernetes document after finishing the lab, to cement the learning.